k2view-academy/K2View-Academy/articles/TDM/tdm_gui/21_task_pre_and_post_execution_processes.md

 Examples:

 - Running a cleanup flow before executing the task's LUs.
-- Sending an email to the tester to notify that the execution of a task has ended.
+- Sending an email to the tester to notify them that the execution of a task has ended.

 The pre and post execution processes are **optional**.
 A task can be created and executed without any post-execution processes.